GetUp/viralkindness.org.au/content/home.md

 blurb1: >-
   <p>\#ViralKindness is a movement of community care groups across Australia
   that support neighbours in need or isolation during the coronavirus crisis.
-  Anyone can start or join a local  group and request or offer help with essential tasks like shopping for food, picking up medicine, or a regular check-in call.
+  Anyone can start or join a local group.
+You can ask for help or offer a hand with essential tasks like shopping for food, picking up medicine, a regular check-in call and so much more.
 Because even when we’re apart, there are lots of ways we can help each other.</p>
 fbVideoId: '644638552760831'
 blurb2: ' <span></span>'
 groupSearch: